pret/pokeemerald/INSTALL.md

     ```bash
     sudo apt install gdebi-core
     ```
-2. Download the devkitPro software package [here](https://github.com/devkitPro/pacman/releases).
+2. Download the devkitPro pacman package [here](https://github.com/devkitPro/pacman/releases).
 The file to download is `devkitpro-pacman.amd64.deb`.
 3. Change directory to where the package was downloaded.
 Then, run the following commands to install devkitARM:

     ```bash